INcontroL: Personal life

-Robinson was born on November 11, 1985, in Spokane, Washington, and grew up in the greater Seattle area.
-He went to high school O'Dea High School, where was the captain of the football team and was also part of the baseball, chess, and debate teams.
+Robinson was born on September 11, 1985, in Spokane, Washington, and grew up in the greater Seattle area.
+He went to high school O'Dea High School, where he was the captain of the football team and was also part of the baseball, chess, and debate teams.
 Robinson attended college at Oregon State University (OSU) and graduated with a degree in English, with the intentions of becoming an English teacher at his former high school.
-He met his future wife Anna Prosser during his time OSU.
+He met his future wife Anna Prosser during his time at OSU.
 He and Prosser married in 2012, although they separated six years later.

 Robinson was a physically active person, going to the gym three hours a day, competing in professional weightlifting events, and being able to bench over 500 pounds in around 2010.
 Although an active person, Robinson was hospitalized several times.
 In 2013, he was hospitalized due to a blood clot in his knee, otherwise known as deep vein thrombosis.
 In June 2019, Robinson was hospitalized due to a "large abscess infected over [his] femoral artery," although he said that the infection looked like it was healing later that month.
 The following month, on July 20, 2019, Robinson died at his home in Emeryville, California, due to a pulmonary embolism.
 His death was publicly announced on his Twitter account the following day.